The Ethics & Compliance team develops the Alstom Integrity Programme according to a specific approach made of several steps.

 Alstom employees reflect the company's commitment to ethics and compliance.
 When conducting business on Alstom's behalf, they are responsible for ensuring that their conduct and that of those reporting to them fully comply with the Code of Ethics and all applicable Instructions.

 Employees can refer at any time to our Code of Ethics, to the Alstom's Instructions and to a number of resources that are made available on Alstom's intranet.
-Training is central to adopting good practices and developing ethical conduct.
+Communication, awareness and training of the managers and employees are essential to adopting good practices and developing ethical conduct.

 Combining face to face and distance learning

-All the employees are made aware of the Alstom's Integrity Programme on their arrival within the company.
+All employees are made aware of the Alstom's Integrity Programme upon their arrival within the company.